 SB 57 was amended in the Senate Local Government Committee to the liking of both County Treasurers and the Irrigation and Drainage Districts.
-As amended, the bill unanimously passed committee and is now on the consent calendar for the full senate to consider.
+It has passed the senate and is scheduled to be heard in the House Transportation, Housing and Local Government Committee on Wednesday, March 8th.